 But, mental illness and loneliness?
 For many, they don’t begin in college.
 Not even close.

 In this episode, we’ll hear from an Ithaca College student who began experiencing mental health challenges long before she left for college.

 Brontë Cook and John Turner reported and produced this piece.
-Laura Rosbrow-Telem, the news director at WRFI, directed and mixed this episode.
+Laura Rosbrow-Telem, the news director at WRFI, directed this episode.
 Mars Booker and Elena Piech wrote and produced the theme music.
 All other music was provided by Blue Dot Sessions under a Creative Commons license.
 We especially want to thank Engaged Cornell and The Sophie Fund for supporting this collaboration and The Park Foundation for supporting the Park Scholars Program and WRFI.

 Episode 4: College student who immigrated to U.S. as child shares mental health barriers and how she’s learned to cope

 The transcript is below.
 But, if you can, the full experience is better with the audio above.